theforeman/theforeman.org/plugins/foreman_ansible/2.x/index.md

 Every time you run a playbook or an Ansible module, Foreman will receive facts and a report for the host you have executed it on.
 If you ran Ansible from Foreman itself, the output of your Ansible run will be saved in our database.

-You can define a list of roles to enforce, or just run arbitrary playbooks on the hosts.
+You can define a list of roles to enforce and run arbitrary playbooks on the hosts.
 ![host with reports](static/images/plugins/foreman_ansible/registered_host.png)
 ![rex results](static/images/plugins/foreman_ansible/rex_results.png)
 ![rex playbook_output](static/images/plugins/foreman_ansible/rex_playbook_output.png)